Clarion Hotel Energy by Snohetta Architects Showcases Industrial History

 Side-bar-footer-forum

-The second volume is right above the first volume and unlike the first volume’s distinct concrete with tile cladding characters, the second one is quite distinct in terms of height and cladding materials.
+The second volume is right above the first volume, and unlike the first volume’s concrete with tile cladding characters, the second one is quite distinct in terms of height and cladding materials.
 This volume facilitates 410 hotel rooms in a lamella volume with a tilted roof extending from its highest point of 7 stories to its lowest point of 5 stories towards the south of the site.

 We've got another treat for design enthusiasts!
 Delve into "Morpheus Hotel: Zaha Hadid’s Striking Exoskeleton In Macau",' a prestigious hotel that embodies elegance and innovation.